Michigan State University: Student organizations

 The Associated Students of Michigan State University (ASMSU) is the all-university undergraduate student government of Michigan State University.
 It was unusual among university student governments for its decentralized bicameral structure, and the relatively non-existent influence of the Greek system.
 The structure has since changed to a single General Assembly as part of reorganization in the late 2000s.
 ASMSU representatives are nonpartisan and many are elected in noncompetitive races.
-Their mission is to enhance the individual and collective student experience through education, empowerment, and advocacy by education to the needs and interest of students.
-Some services they offer include: free blue books, low cost copies and printing, free yearbooks, interest free loans, funding for student organizations, free legal consultation, and iClicker and graphing calculator rentals.
+Some services they offer include free blue books, low-cost copies and printing, free yearbooks, interest free loans, funding for student organizations, free legal consultation, and iClicker and graphing calculator rentals.

 Students pay $21 per semester to fund the functions of the ASMSU, including stipends for the organization's officers and activities throughout the year.
 Some students have criticized ASMSU for not having enough electoral participation to gain a student mandate.
 Turnout since 2001 has hovered between 3 and 17 percent, with the 2006 election bringing out 8% of the undergraduate student body.

 Student-run organizations beyond student government also have a large impact on the East Lansing/Michigan State University community.
 Student Organizations are registered through the Department of Student Life, which currently has a registry of over 800 student organizations.

 The Eli Broad College of Business includes 27 student organizations of primary interest to business students.
 The three largest organizations are the Finance Association (FA), the Accounting Student Association (ASA), and the Supply Chain Management Association (SCMA).
 The SCMA is the host of the university's largest major specific career fair.
 The fair attracts over 100 companies and over 400 students each year.